x-ray of a broken arm

-If you’re thinking about divorce, or in the middle of a separation, you know money and property form the core of many disputes.
-If divorce is the forest fire, then the money is often the kindling.
+If you’re thinking about divorce, or are in the middle of a separation, you know money and property form the core of many disputes.
+If divorce is the forest fire, money is often the kindling.

 Where that money comes from has a lot to do with who gets it in the end.
-Regular paychecks get treated differently than things like an inheritance or personal injury settlement.
+Regular paychecks get treated differently than things like an inheritance or a gift.
+One thing that often comes into play is a personal injury settlement.

-How Does A Personal Injury Settlement Factor into A Divorce?
+How Do Personal Injury Settlements Factor Into A Divorce?

 How Are They Handled in Divorce?